A320 North of Woking improvements

 Why is this necessary?

-The local plan recognises that new housing is needed to meet demand, and it's important that the A320 as the key link road between the M25 and communities like Woking, Ottershaw and Chertsey is able to cope with increased numbers of vehicles.
+The local plan recognises that new housing is needed to meet demand, and it's important that the A320 as the key link road between the M25 and communities including Woking, Ottershaw and Chertsey is able to cope with increased numbers of vehicles.

 Why is the traffic forecast only until 2030?